Nuclear Medicine Technologist

 - The Postgraduate Diploma in Health Science Medical Imaging (Nuclear Medicine) issued by the University of Auckland.

-The Board has approved two Australian nuclear medicine qualifications as being substantially equivalent to the required competencies for registration in the scope of practice of nuclear medicine.
+The following Australian nuclear medicine qualifications have been accepted by the Board as being substantially equivalent to the required competencies for registration in the scope of practice of nuclear medicine.

 - The Bachelor of Medical Radiation Science (Nuclear Medicine) issued by the University of Newcastle.
 While this qualification programme is no longer offered, practitioners who hold this qualification continue to be eligible for registration with the Board.